Counting stabiliser codes for arbitrary dimension: Preliminaries

 \subsection{Stabilizer codes on n qudits}

-The general framework of stabiliser codes was introduced in \cite{Gottesman97}.
-Among the many references available in the literature, we refer the reader to \cite{Nielsen}, for a beginner friendly introduction to quantum error correction. ~ To define an $[[n,k]]_d$ stabiliser code space, we will need to first define a stabiliser group $S$.
+The general framework of stabilizer codes was introduced in \cite{Gottesman97}.
+Among the many references available in the literature, we refer the reader to \cite{Nielsen}, for a beginner friendly introduction to quantum error correction.
+To define an $[[n,k]]_d$ stabilizer code space, we will need to first define a stabilizer group $S$.
 Let $g_1, g_2, \cdots, g_{n-k}$ be $n-k$ elements in $\Pn$, with the following properties. (i) they commute with each other, (ii) the order of $S\coloneqq \left\langle g_1,g_2, \cdots, g_{n-k} \right\rangle$ is $|S| = d^{n-k}$.
 The final condition ensures that any non-trivial product of the $g_j$'s, i.e., $g_1^{x_1}g_2^{x_2}\cdots g_{n-k}^{x_{n-k}}=\unity$ if and only if $x_1,x_2,\cdots, x_{n-k}=0$.
 Often, one includes another condition, i.e., spectrum of each $g_j$ always contains $+1$.
-If any $g_j$ doesn't satisfy this condition, one may replace $g_j$ with $\chi^{a}g_j$, so that $\chi^{a}g_j$ has eigenvalues $+1$.
+If any $g_j$ doesn't satisfy this condition, one may replace $g_j$ with \tanmayc{$\omega^{a}g_j$ (or $\zeta^{a}g_j$, as appropriate)}, so that $\omega^{a}g_j$ \tanmayc{(or $\zeta^{a}g_j$)} has eigenvalues $+1$.
 One may associate to $S$, a subspace of the Hilbert space $\CS$, which is defined as $\dim \CS = d^{k}$ (see Theorem 1, in \cite{Gheorghiu2014}).
-It is easily seen that $\CS$ is the unique subspace {\it{stabilised}} by $S$, and is hence called the stabiliser code space corresponding to $S$.
-Since $\dim \CS = d^{k}$, $\CS$ encodes $k$ qudits within itself, and thus $\CS$ is said to be an $[[n,k]]_d$ stabiliser code space, where the subscript denotes the dimension $d$ of a single qudit. \begin{rem} When $k=0$, $\dim \CS=1$.
-Since $\CS$ is spanned by a single vector, we refer to that vector as a stabiliser state. \end{rem} \begin{rem} The case when $k=n$ covers the scenario when we're encoding the whole Hilbert space into itself.
-We are not interested in this scenario. \end{rem} Since $g_j = \g(\vect{a_j})$ for some $\vect{a_j} \in \Znn$, one may identify the subgroup $S$ in terms of the $\vect{a_j}$'s instead of the $g_j$'s \cite{Nielsen}.
+It is easily seen that $\CS$ is the unique subspace {\it{stabilized}} by $S$, and is hence called the stabilizer code space corresponding to $S$.
+Since $\dim \CS = d^{k}$, $\CS$ encodes $k$ qudits within itself, and thus $\CS$ is said to be an $[[n,k]]_d$ stabilizer code space, where the subscript denotes the dimension $d$ of a single qudit \tanmayc{(see Remark ~\ref{rem:distance})}. \begin{rem} When $k=0$, $\dim \CS=1$.
+Since $\CS$ is spanned by a single vector, we refer to that vector as a stabilizer state. \end{rem} \begin{rem} The case when $k=n$ covers the scenario when we're encoding the whole Hilbert space into itself.
+We are not interested in this scenario. \end{rem} \tanmayc{Note that $g_j = \g(\vect{a_j})$ for some $\vect{a_j} \in \Znn$.
+Given $\vect{a}_j$'s instead of $g_j$'s, one may construct the $g_j$'s upto an overall phase factor, from the $\vect{a}_j$'s using Eq. \eqref{eq:arbitrary_n_qudit_pauli_group}.
+For now, we ignore the loss of this phase factor in going from $g_j$ to $\vect{a}_j$, and identify the subgroup $S$ in terms of the $\vect{a_j}$'s instead of the $g_j$'s \cite{Nielsen}.
 This is done by arranging the $\vect{a_j}$'s in a $2n \times (n-k)$ matrix, which is called the check matrix of $S$.
-The aforementioned two conditions on $g_j$'s may be phrased in terms of equivalent conditions on $\vect{a_j}$'s.
-Condition Eq.~ \eqref{eq:condition1} follows from Eq. ~ \eqref{eq:commutation2}, and Condition Eq.~ \eqref{eq:condition2} is equivalent to the fact that $a_j$'s are linearly independent and span an $(n-k)$-dimensional subspace.
+The role played by these phase factors in constructing $S$ from $\left\{ \vect{a}_j \right\}_{j=1}^{n-k}$ is explained after Eq. \eqref{eq:M_nequalk} below.} The aforementioned two conditions on $g_j$'s may be phrased in terms of equivalent conditions on $\vect{a_j}$'s.
+Condition Eq. \eqref{eq:condition1} follows from Eq. \eqref{eq:commutation2}, and Condition Eq. \eqref{eq:condition2} is equivalent to the fact that $a_j$'s are linearly independent and span an $(n-k)$-dimensional subspace.